Integralist/Style-Guides/JavaScript Style Guide.md

 		* Tests
 		* Utilities

-…this gives me a clear separation of modules into an organised structure.
+…this gives you a clear separation of modules into an organised structure.

 ##Linting

-I use [JSHint](http://www.jshint.com/) via the command line interface to find syntax errors in my code.
+Use [JSHint](http://www.jshint.com/) via the command line interface to find syntax errors in your code.

-This helps keep a consistency of style and prevent issues when code is minified via a build script.
+This helps keep a consistency of style and prevents issues when code is minified via a build script.

-Some things JsHint ensures I do is:
+Some things JsHint ensures:

 * Always put curly braces around blocks in loops and conditionals
-* Prohibits the use of `==` and `!=` in favor of `===` and `!==` (any time I'm checking against typeof result I just ignore its warnings)
+* Prohibits the use of `==` and `!=` in favor of `===` and `!==` (any time you're checking a `typeof` result you should use `==` and just ignore any warnings about using `===` because `typeof` ALWAYS returns a String so no need for the strict equality check)

-Some of the items I ignore are:

-* Checking properties with `hasOwnProperty` within a `for in` loop (I know issues can arise but 99% of the time for me I know I'm not going to have an issues - if I start extending a native such as `Array` for example then I'll make sure I include this, but I don't want to be forced into it unnecessarily)
+One error you might see is the one asking you to use `hasOwnProperty` when checking properties inside of a `for in` loop.
+99% of the time you'll know it wont be an issue, but if you start extending natives (such as `Array`) then you open yourself up to the possibility of un-intended results that cause your code to error.

 ###Configuration

-My configuration file for JSHint is as follows…
+The configuration file for JSHint is as follows…

 ```js
 {